GreatCowBASIC/Demonstration_Sources/Vendor_Boards/Great_Cow_Basic_Demo_Board/16F17126_chiprange_demonstrations/readme.md

 ----

-# Method Support for Peripheral Programming Support (PPS)
+# Support for Peripheral Programming Support (PPS)

 The PPS method needs to go at the top of the program.